inkSwap/inkSwap/README.md

 InkSwap is a decentralized platform for token creation and trading, featuring an innovative launchpad system that enables fair and efficient token launches.

-Ink Seopolia Beta 0.1.0 live now at https://inkswap.app
+Ink Sepolia Beta 0.1.0 live now at https://inkswap.app

 ## Overview